mqttjs/MQTT.js/README.md

   - `log`: custom log function.
 Default uses [debug](https://www.npmjs.com/package/debug) package.
   - `manualConnect`: prevents the constructor to call `connect`.
 In this case after the `mqtt.connect` is called you should call `client.connect` manually.
   - `timerVariant`: defaults to `auto`, which tries to determine which timer is most appropriate for you environment, if you're having detection issues, you can set it to `worker` or `native`
+  - `unixSocket`: if you want to connect to a unix socket, set this to true

 In case mqtts (mqtt over tls) is required, the `options` object is passed through to [`tls.connect()`](http://nodejs.org/api/tls.html#tls_tls_connect_options_callback).
 If using a **self-signed certificate**, set `rejectUnauthorized: false`.
 However, be cautious as this exposes you to potential man in the middle attacks and isn't recommended for production.